 E. This section shall not be construed to (i) require the disclosure of any contract between the Department of Health Professions and an impaired practitioner entered into pursuant to Chapter 25.1 (§ 54.1-2515 et seq.) of Title 54.1 or (ii) require the board of directors of any authority created pursuant to the Industrial Development and Revenue Bond Act (§ 15.2-4900 et seq.), or any public body empowered to issue industrial revenue bonds by general or special law, to identify a business or industry to which subdivision A 5 applies.
 However, such business or industry shall be identified as a matter of public record at least 30 days prior to the actual date of the board's authorization of the sale or issuance of such bonds.

 § 2.2-3711.
-(Effective pursuant to Acts 2023, cc.
-756 and 778, cl.
-5) Closed meetings authorized for certain limited purposes.
+(Effective July 1, 2026) Closed meetings authorized for certain limited purposes.

 A. Public bodies may hold closed meetings only for the following purposes: